drocheam/optrace/docs/source/usage/image.rst

 As discussed before, internally the RImage data is saved in a higher resolution.
 After generating such an RImage you can rescale it afterwards.
 Note that no interpolation takes place, the histogram bins just get joined together without distorting or guessing any information.

-Rescaling is done with the ``rescale`` function and a size parameter:
+Rescaling is done with the :meth:`rescale <optrace.tracer.r_image.RImage.rescale>` function and a size parameter:

 .. testcode::

    img.rescale(400)

-The size doesn't need to be one of ``RImage.SIZES``, but the nearest one of these values gets chosen automatically.
+The size doesn't need to be one of :attr:`RImage.SIZES <optrace.tracer.r_image.RImage.SIZES>`, but the nearest one of these values gets chosen automatically.

 The size should now be: